 Brunel Plus Programme Secretary: Steph

 Steph’s role is to fill up the Brunel Plus programme with interesting and varied walks.
 The group is fortunate to have enthusiastic walk leaders who enjoy leading in a range of different locations.
 However, Steph is keen to encourage and support more people to lead walks, especially 1 and 3 boot walks.
-As well as walking Steph also enjoys travelling, sailing, live music, films, reading and Sunday roasts.
+As well as walking Steph also enjoys travel, sailing, live music, films and Sunday roasts.

 Brunel Plus Social Secretary: Tim

 Tim is responsible for keeping the Brunel Plus social diary filled up with a varied set of events including the regular Brunel Plus monthly pub nights.
 He also enjoys laying on camping trips for the club as well as leading walks, and loves to try new outdoor activities of any sort.
 Indoors he likes to write fiction, and some (arguably lucky) Brunel members occasionally get to hear him play the guitar.

 20s & 30s Social Secretary: Tina